Philadelphia Neshoba County Community Development Association

 How does Philadelphia Neshoba County Community Development Association spend its money?

 Philadelphia Neshoba County Community Development Association directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Philadelphia Neshoba County Community Development Association tax-deductible?